potassco/clorm/docs/clorm/liborm.rst

 .. _liborm:

-Reusable ASP Components
+Reusable Components
 =======================

+**This is a work in progress**

-This section highlights the library of re-usable ASP components provided by Clorm.
-The goal is to slowly build up a comprehensive set of components that could be used to build readable ASP programs that can be easily integrated into Python applications.
+The goal is to slowly build up a comprehensive set of Clorm components (definitions and functions) that could be used to build readable ASP programs that can be easily integrated into Python applications.

 Library components that are currently in the works: